Voss Capital Sends Letter to Griffon Corp. ESOP Participants

 We believe that Griffon's assets, Clopay, CornellCookson and Ames are successful, independent businesses with highly motivated and oftentimes underappreciated employees, that would each be better off without Griffon's unnecessary parent company.
 This parent holding company structure is inefficient and outdated, which means you and your coworkers are often forced to wait needlessly on the slow-moving bureaucracy overseen by CEO Ron Kramer from his posh 5th Avenue offices in New York City.
 Of the numerous employees we've spoken with, none could point to a single instance of Mr. Kramer adding value to the operations of Clopay and Ames.
 In fact, most employees we've spoken to have suggested Mr. Kramer actively holds back the full potential of the businesses and that most interactions with him are counterproductive.

 Through our conversations with Clopay, CornellCookson and Ames employees at all levels, it has become clear that poor corporate executive management is preventing your businesses from achieving their potential.
 Money that could be spent assisting you and your team is instead being shoveled to the executive suite as Mr. Kramer continues to line his pockets at an alarming rate.
 Mr. Kramer was paid nearly $20 million last year - a staggering 417x the median salary of an employee.
 Over the long run, Griffon's stock has badly underperformed its peers and the market overall, in part due to the investment community's negative perception of the current Board of Directors and their addiction to granting Mr. Kramer outrageous pay packages.
-In fact, the budget for his perquisites, such as an annual car service with a personal chauffeur, are alone are nearly 4x the median employee salary.
+In fact, the budget for his perquisites, such as an annual car service with a personal chauffeur, alone are nearly 4x the median employee salary.
 Yet while some of your coworkers were furloughed or let go in 2020, Mr. Kramer's compensation increased by 40%.
 It's already uninspiring for a leader to not believe in shared sacrifice during challenging times, but it's entirely inexcusable for them to increase their own pay in the process.

 Rather than spend time on the day-to-day operations of the business, Mr. Kramer seems to instead be distracted with how best to spend his growing fortune.
 We were shocked to learn of his recent purchase of a $25 million Beverly Hills mansion, for the simple reason that it's far removed from any of the companies' facilities.
 We believe the money Mr. Kramer personally pocketed over the past three years would have been better spent paying out $10,000 bonuses to every single employee of Clopay, CornellCookson and Ames.